top of page

 former Middelzee 'middle sea', also Bordine

-The inland-sea Bordine is furthermore a historical place because it was at its shores, between the shires Westergo and Oostergo, where the already in his own time prominent Anglo-Saxon archbishop Saint Boniface was murdered in the summer of 735.
-It was here, and not in Dokkum nor in Dunkirk as sometimes even is suggested, where Saint Boniface set up his encampment and where he was attacked and murdered.
+The inland-sea Bordine is furthermore a historical place because it was on its shores, between the pagi Westergo and Oostergo, where the already in his own time prominent Anglo-Saxon archbishop, Saint Boniface, was murdered in the summer of 735.
+It was here, and not at the town of Dokkum, nor at the town of Dunkirk in the region of Flanders as sometimes even is suggested, where Saint Boniface set up his encampment, and where he was being attacked and murdered.
 The shores of the Bordine were long and there is no historical data available to further pinpoint the scene of the crime.
 Everything said here is according to his near contemporary Wilibald of Mainz who wrote about Saint Boniface's life in the second half of the eighth century.

 Geef ons heden ons dagelijks brood, en af en toe een watersnood